 Arrived London, England 20 June 1966

 Sheila Scott flew around the world twice in Myth Too, and a third time in a twin-engine Piper Aztec, Mythre.
-She died of cancer, 20 October 1988, at the age of 61 years.
+The Fédération Aéronautique Internationale data base lists 75 records for speed over a recognized course set by Ms. Scott.
+31 of these remain current.

 Myth Too was built by the Piper Aircraft Corporation in 1966 and was registered N8893P.
 It was a PA-24-260B Comanche, an all-metal 4–6 place, single-engine, low-wing monoplane with retractable tricycle landing gear.
 It is flown by a single pilot and can carry three passengers, though an additional two seats can be mounted at the rear of the passenger cabin.